ArchipelagoMW/Archipelago/worlds/notia/docs/en_Noita.md

 ## What is the goal of Noita

-The vanilla (obvious) goal of Noita is to progress through each of the levels and fight the final boss, after defeating the final boss and ending the game this is considered a win condition.
-Upon death in Noita (which is likely) you can simply start a fresh run to continue searching for chests and progressing through the game.
+The vanilla (obvious) goal of Noita is to progress through each of the levels and fight the final boss, after defeating the final boss and ending the game this the credits will roll.
+The Archipelago implementation in Noita however, is an "Endless run" continuing runs after death or even after finishing the game until all location checks are completed.

-Starting a fresh run can re-deliver previous rewards (excluding bad events).
+Starting a fresh run after death or unlocking one of the endings can re-deliver previous rewards (excluding bad events).
 As the standard wand, potion and perk pool are unaffected by the multiworld item pools this should not present an issue with progression.

 ## What Noita items can appear in other players' worlds?